5 Reasons Why Your Loved Ones Could Put Your Retirement at Risk

 Does the family business make up the bulk of your retirement plan?
 That’s actually a pretty common scenario for small business owners today.
-According to a 2017 report from BMO Wealth Management, 75% of small business owners have $100,000 or less saved for retirement.
+A recent survey by Paychex found that only 30% of small business owners felt confident they will be financially ready to retire at some point.

 Counting on a family business to fund your retirement is a risky approach.
 If the business fails, the fact that the fault is not on your shoulders doesn’t change the fact that your wealth goes away with it.

-What to Do?
 If you’re scrimping on retirement savings to put earning back into growing your business, consider diversifying your retirement plan.
-Even small investments into a SEP-IRA or Solo 401(k) can help reduce your tax bill now and grow tax-deferred until you need the money in retirement.
+Even small investments into a SEP IRA or a solo 401(k) can help reduce your tax bill now and grow tax-deferred until you need the money in retirement.

 Remember, in the long run, you need to prioritize saving for retirement ahead of paying your adult kids’ way in the world, covering a family member’s long-term care, or investing in the family business.
 It doesn’t make you a bad family member; it just makes you realistic.

-There are many financial advisors who specialize in the retirement needs specific to small business owners.
+There are many financial advisors who specialize in retirement needs specific to small business owners.

-It spans a broad spectrum of fraud, including taking money or property, forging an older person’s signature, and getting an older person to sign a deed, will or power of attorney through deception, coercion or undue influence, according to the National Committee for the Prevention of Elder Abuse (NCPEA).
+It spans a broad spectrum of fraud, including taking money or property, forging an older person’s signature, and getting an older person to sign a deed, will, or power of attorney through deception, coercion, or undue influence.

-It is a BIG problem.
 A study by Allianz Life Insurance Company of North America found that of the respondents who reported experiencing financial abuse, 52% indicated that the crime was committed by a family member, friend or caregiver compared to 22% who said a stranger was the perpetrator.
-And, these percentages probably under report the problem since many families do not want to admit that a family member was involved.
+And, these percentages probably under-report the problem since many families do not want to admit that a family member was involved.

-Get arrangements in writing: Sometimes seniors want to offer financial assistance to a loved one in the form of a loan.
-It is important, however that this be a formal arrangement, not a verbal agreement.
+- Get arrangements in writing: Sometimes seniors want to offer financial assistance to a loved one in the form of a loan.
+It is important, however, that this is a formal arrangement, not a verbal agreement.
 You can work with an attorney to get the details of the financial transaction in writing — to protect yourself as well as the family member you are assisting.